-As an anointed Úlfhé∂nar my teachings speak to “re”-obtaining a balance in one’s life between our physical being, as well as our spiritual “self”.
+From those beginnings, as an anointed Úlfhé∂nar my teachings speak to “re”-obtaining a balance in one’s life between our physical being, as well as our spiritual “self”.
 Throughout the many spiritual journeys that I have made into the psyche of others, there seems to be a misunderstanding as to what this balance is.

 My teachings are about finding this balance between the physical world, and the spiritual world.
 As evolved beings, we have a duty to fully understand our contribution to the world in which we currently exist.
-Obtaining a balance means that we understand the influence the spiritual world has on our everyday lives, even for those who don’t believe in the “hocus pocus” of spirituality.
+Obtaining a balance means that we understand the influence the spiritual world has on our everyday lives, even for those who don’t believe in the “hocus pocus” of a religious practice.
 It means we recognize and respect the spiritual auras created by ourselves and others, as well as their unique connection with the spirits and/or deities.

 After decades of studying both: psychology, as well as spirituality, I have come to the realization that they are directly linked.
 The idea that our biological body creates an environment for our physical brain, and our spiritual core to learn and create memories of a chemical journey called emotions is what has led me to understand this reality.
-The more I worked with spiritual entities around me, the more I have come to understand the necessity of learning to control our own physical body.
+The more I worked with spiritual entities around me, the more I have come to understand the necessity of learning to control our own physical mind and thought process.
 This is the understanding of “the triad of human existence”.

 From the dawn of cognitive thought we (humans) have sought to relate all things to all things, all the time.
 To this end, we must understand that our brain is likened to a sealed box.
 The only way to get any information into the box is through five (5) hoses.
-These five hoses are our senses, touch, smell, hearing, seeing, and taste.
+These five hoses are our senses, touch, smell, hearing, seeing, and taste, as well as spiritual intuition.
 The data, our experiences are passed to our brain via these hoses, which are filled with the chemical composition of our released hormones suspended in a potential hydrogen (pH) balanced fluid.
 Our interpretation and storage of memories through this chemically filled system is what allows different people to store the same experience, differently.
 From these stored memories come the interrelationships built with other perceived to be similar memories already stored, we call these interrelationships “wisdom”.

 “After millennia of death and conflict, I only seek Harmony and Unity”